The Godfather (novel): Film adaptation

 The 1972 film adaptation of the novel was released with Marlon Brando as Don Vito Corleone and Al Pacino as Michael Corleone, directed by Francis Ford Coppola.
 Mario Puzo assisted with both the writing of the screenplay and other production tasks.
 The film grossed approximately $269 million worldwide and won various awards, including three Academy Awards, five Golden Globes and one Grammy.
 The film is considered to be tremendously significant in cinematic history.
 The sequel, The Godfather Part II won six Oscars, and became the first sequel to win the Academy Award for Best Picture.

 The film's plot follows the novel except for such details as backstories of some characters that are excluded, although they were filmed.
-Some of this footage was included in later re-edited versions such as, "The Godfather Saga."
+Some of this footage was included in later re-edited versions, such as "The Godfather Saga."
 The subplot involving Johnny Fontane in Hollywood was not filmed.
-The most significant deviation of the film from the novel was that the latter had a more positive ending than the film in which Kay Corleone accepts Michael's decision to take over his father's business.
+The most significant deviation of the film from the novel was that the latter had a more positive ending than the film, in which Kay Corleone accepts Michael's decision to take over his father's business.
 The film ends with Kay's realization of Michael's callousness, a theme that would develop in the second and third films, which are largely not based on the original novel.
 Vito Corleone's backstory appeared in the second film, with his character portrayed by Robert De Niro.

+Audio adaptations

+The novel has had at least two full-cast audio adaptations.
+The first one was a full-cast audio edition released by Brilliance Audio in 1986.
+A second full-cast audio adaptation was released by Polish audiobook company Audioteka and stars Janusz Gojas as Don Corleone.
+A more conventional audiobook recording, also produced by Brilliance Audio, was narrated by Joe Mantegna.